ola-halima/ImKea/README.md

 ImKea
 =====

-####HHP Interior Decor & Design (ImKea) - software that helps users find interior decor color themes and ideas through image process and web search.
+####HHP Interior Decor & Design (ImKea) - a fun and unique software that helps users find interior decor color themes and ideas through image process and web search.

 ##ImKea works in the following way:
   - User inputs any word/image related to the theme they have in mind (e.g. "summer")